 What To Do When Your Project Becomes a Prison?

 Failing on a route for many days—or even weeks—can damage your self-confidence and perhaps even destroy your motivation to climb.
 When you reach this point—and, ideally, before!—it’s vital that you give the project a rest and shift your focus onto something else for a few weeks.
 The best way to regain your confidence and invert negative emotions is to send some routes!
-Dial your expectations back and go climbing for a few days (or weeks) with the only goal being to regain your mojo by sending many routes three or four letter grades below the project grade (if your project is 5.13a, then set out to send a slew of 12a and 12b routes).
+Dial your expectations back and go climbing for a few days (or weeks) with the only goal being to regain your mojo by sending many routes two to four letter grades below the project grade (if your project is 5.13a, then set out to send a slew of 12a to 12c routes).
 After a period of absence your heart will grow fonder to the prospect of returning to the project—you will know inside when the time is right.